brndncn/js-pacman/README.md

 # js-pacman
 [Namco Pac-Man board](https://en.wikipedia.org/wiki/Namco_Pac-Man) emulator currently using [Z80.js](https://github.com/DrGoldfire/Z80.js).
 Work-in-progress, but can currently play Pac-Man when given a ROM zip.
+I recommend running it in Firefox, because at the moment, it performs substantially better than Chrome (at least when I tested).

 A Heroku instance runs [here](http://js-pac.herokuapp.com/).